 Getting started with an upgrade site typically begins with linking your Steam account.
 It’s fast, easy, and ensures that the skins you deposit are verifiably yours.
 Here’s how the signup usually works:

-- Click “Sign In with Steam” on the site.
+Click “Sign In with Steam”

 Depositing Skins

-- Navigate to the deposit section of the site.
+- Head to the site’s deposit page.

-- Use mobile authentication for trade confirmations.
+- Keep mobile authentication enabled for safer confirmations.

 The Upgrade Process Explained